WildGenie/ataaof-denemeler/SoruGetir/output/md/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

 1. car park / a / is / car / at / there / the<br />
 <strong>Verilen kelimelerle oluşturulabilecek anlamlı ve kurallı c&uuml;mle aşağıdakilerden hangisidir?</strong><br />

-    - A-) Is there a car at the car park.
+    - A-) A there is car at the car park.
     - B-) There is the car at car park.
     - C-) There car is at the a car park.
     - **Cevap D-) There is a car at the car park.**